moja-global/community-website/website/blog/2022-03-07-outreachy-blog.md

 <h3>Acknowledgement</h3>

-My experience as a beginner and then as an intern with moja global was amazing.
-I’ve learned a lot of things about the open-source ecosystem.
+My experience as a beginner and then as an intern with Moja Global was amazing.
+Learned a lot of things about the open-source ecosystem.
 Contributing to open source taught me about a lot of things and increased my abilities to become a good software engineer in near future.

 I want to thank all the maintainers and mentors of the Moja Global community for helping me out during my internship.
 Special thanks to my mentors [Harsh Mishra](https://github.com/HarshCasper) and [Anthony Kwaje](https://github.com/Tonnix) for helping me out throughout the process.
-Interacting with harsh in one on one meetings has helped a lot for up scaling my skills.
-He has provided me with many good resources for learning and implementing.
+Interacting with [Harsh](https://github.com/HarshCasper) in 1:1 meetings has helped a lot upscaling my skills and under his superintendence, I have learned about a great deal of things.
+He has provided me with many good resources for learning and execution.

-It was a great experience working with Anthony and getting to know about the structure of the project.
-I would also like to thank my co-intern [Simple Shell](https://github.com/Simpleshell3) for his contributions and for solving issues.
+It was a great experience working with [Anthony](https://github.com/Tonnix) and getting to know about the structure of the Project.
+He explained things so well with their execution.
+I would also like to thank my co-intern [Simple Shell](https://github.com/Simpleshell3) for his contributions and help.

-Lastly, I want to extend my gratitude to the Moja Global community and decided to be a mentor for Google Summer of Code 2022.
-And I want to thank [Andrew O'Reilly-Nugent](https://github.com/aornugent) and [Harsh Mishra](https://github.com/HarshCasper) for believing in me and suggesting me for the mentorship.
-I will cherish my experience as an intern with Moja Global life-long as I’ve learned plenty of things.
+Lastly, I want to extend my gratitude to the Moja Global community and decided to Mentor for Google Summer of Code 2022.
+And I want to thank [Andrew O'Reilly-Nugent](https://github.com/aornugent) and [Harsh Mishra](https://github.com/HarshCasper) for believing in me and suggesting my name for the mentorship.
+I will cherish my experience as an intern with Moja Global life-long as I have learned about a great deal of things.